 The Center for Cognitive and Brain Sciences is a proud co-sponsor of the annual Humanities and Cognitive Sciences High School Summer Institute in partnership with the Office of Diversity and Inclusion, and we place a great emphasis on ensuring a socioeconomically and culturally diverse class.
 This week-long day camp provides a critical thinking forum for rising high school students to explore critical questions at the intersection of the humanities and cognitive sciences.

-The application window for 2018 was February 14 - April, 9, 2018.
+The application window for 2019 is February 14th - April, 8th.
 The application and more information can be found at the Humanities and Cognitive Sciences Summer Institute's website: go.osu.edu/summerinstitute.

 Co-sponsored by the Center for Cognitive and Brain Sciences and the Office of Diversity and Inclusion.